 Can you tell me how you got started?

 Sure!
-After spending years as a lay-leader and educator in a popular West Broward synagogue, I began to see how ineffective today’s synagogue programs are.
-Also, in the last three years, I have seen families by the dozens choosing to leave synagogues, leaving them without options for educating their children.
+After spending years as a lay-leader and educator in a popular West Broward synagogue, I began to see how ineffective today’s synagogue programs are, and that families wanted something different.
+Also, in the last decade, I have seen families by the dozens choosing to not affiliate, leaving them without options for educating their children.
 I knew there was a need for an education program that

 1) Engaged and interested students